-The link between the outbreak of 1665 and 'the transport of infection from Smyrna to Amsterdam in 1663' (Slack 1981: 470) is plausible.
+The link between the outbreak of 1665 and 'the transport of infection from Smyrna to Amsterdam in 1663' (Slack 1981, p.
+470) is plausible.
 But there is a conundrum; if indeed plague reached England from the continent (i.e. Holland), the first outbreak would most likely have occurred in some docklands parish.
 Why Saint-Giles-in-the-Field in the West End?
-Can we credit the story that it originated there with 'some Levant goods that came from Holland... carried to a house in Long Acre near Drury Lane, where they were first opened', whereupon 'two Frenchmen' died there and another who fled from Drury Lane to Bearbinder Lane introduced the plague into the city (Noorthhouck 1773: 217), a story which according to Payne (in Boghurst 1894: xi-xii) is 'not supported by any authentic data'?
+Can we credit the story that it originated there with 'some Levant goods that came from Holland ... carried to a house in Long Acre near Drury Lane, where they were first opened', whereupon 'two Frenchmen' died there and another who fled from Drury Lane to Bearbinder Lane introduced the plague into the city (Noorthhouck 1773, p.
+217), a story which according to Payne (in Boghurst 1894, pp. xi-xii) is 'not supported by any authentic data'?

-In their study of the spread of infection across the city week-by-week epidemiological model applied to parish burial data.
+In their study of the spread of infection across the city weekby-week Cummins et al. (2015) infer the location of the last outbreaks of plague from an epidemiological model applied to parish burial data.
 They find that these outbreaks were indeed more likely to start in the poor northern suburbs, before spreading around the walls and then within the City proper.
-In no case did mortality first appear in dockland parishes, implying that-perhaps-plague could have been generated internally in response to local conditions (see Figure 4).
-This would support a telluric or 'localist' rather than a 'contagionist' interpretation of the spread of plague in 1665.
-13 Interestingly, l'Estrange's Intelligencer noted that the plagues of 1625 and 1636 had broken out 'among the Butchers of White-Chapel (the likeliest Place for it always to shew itself here in) where there could not be least Suspicion of Foreign Goods.'
+In no case did mortality first appear in dockland parishes, implying thatperhaps-plague could have been generated internally in response to local conditions.
+This would support a 'localist' rather than a 'contagionist' interpretation of the spread of plague in 1665, whereby the plague had localized in rural rodent populations.15 Interestingly, l'Estrange's Intelligencer noted that the plagues of 1625 and 1636 had broken out 'among the Butchers of White-Chapel (the likeliest Place for it always to shew itself here in) where there could not be least Suspicion of Foreign Goods.'